-- The disputed tradeline has a zero balance; - The disputed tradeline states "paid in full" or "resolved" on the credit report; - The disputed tradelines are 24 months or greater; - The disputed tradeline is current and paid as agreed; - The payment stated on the credit report is included in the monthly debts; - A documented payment from the creditor is included in the monthly debts; or - Five percent of the stated account balance on the credit report is included in the monthly debts.
+- The disputed tradeline has a zero balance; - The disputed tradeline states "paid in full" or "resolved" on the credit report; - The disputed tradelines are 24 months or greater; - The disputed tradeline is current and paid as agreed; - •-The payment stated on the credit report is included in the monthly debts; - A documented payment from the creditor is included in the monthly debts; or - Five percent of the stated account balance on the credit report is included in the monthly debts if no payment is listed on the credit report; -or - • - A documented payment from the creditor is included in the monthly debts.

 GUS Refer, Refer with Caution, and manually underwritten files: No credit exception is required.
 The applicant must provide the lender with applicable documentation to support the reason and basis of their dispute with the creditor.
 The documentation must be retained in the permanent loan file.
 Lenders must determine the impact of the disputed account on the repayment of the proposed mortgage debt.
 Each account must include the payment stated on the credit report, five percent of the balance of the account, or a lesser amount documented from the creditor.

-DISPUTED ACCOUNTS: DEROGATORY

-Disputed derogatory accounts that must be considered are non-medical collections and accounts with late payments in the last 24 months.
+DISPUTED ACCOUNTS: DEROGATORY Disputed derogatory accounts that must be considered are non-medical collections and accounts with late payments in the last 24 months.